tiagorainho/SearchEngine/README.md

 An example for versatility was implemented in the ``TF-IDF ranker``, where we can provide schemas to use inside the class.
 3 functions where implemented to calculate the scores of documents but each function was used twice.
 2 of the previous 3 functions use other 3 functions and the other uses 2, therefore, $ 3\times{3\times{2}} = 18 $ combinations are possible.

-The optimized rankers improved substantially, for example, from the results given, for the query *"greatest rock album"* the precision increased
-- $n=10$ from 50% to 80%
-- $n=20$ from 35% to 60%
-- $n=50$ from 26% to 34%

-For the second example, *"best live performance"* a similar precision increase is detected
-- $n=10$ from 70% to 90%
-- $n=20$ from 55% % to 75%
-- $n=50$ from 34% % to 44%

-In the remaining of the queries it follows the same trend increasing the precision.

 ## Results

 The arguments provided for the **index creation** are the following: